kg-construct/rml-lv/spec/section/fields.md

 </aside>

-### Field reference formulation {#fieldreferenceformulation}
+### Field reference formulation {#field-reference-formulation}

-A [=field=] MUST have an a <!-- TODO reference to core, dependent on https://github.com/kg-construct/rml-core/issues/127-->reference formulation.
-If no <!-- TODO reference to core, dependent on https://github.com/kg-construct/rml-core/issues/127-->reference formulation is declared for the [=field=], the [=field=] has the same <!-- TODO reference to core, dependent on https://github.com/kg-construct/rml-core/issues/127-->reference formulation as its parent.
+A [=field=] MUST have an a <!-- TODO reference to core reference formulation when available-->[reference formulation]() and an <!-- TODO reference to core iterator when available-->[iterator]() .
-If a field has a declared reference formulation, it MUST also have an iterator.
-By default, the iterator is considered a row, if not specified.
+If no reference formulation is declared for a field, the reference formulation of the [=field parent=] is implied.
+If no iterator is declared for a field, a default iterator is implied.
+If the reference formulation of the field is `rml:JSONPath` or `rml:XMLPath`, the default iterator is the root of the document.
+Otherwise, the default iterator is a row.

-For the application of the <a data-cite="RML-Core#dfn-expressions">expression</a> of a [=field=] on the records of it's [=parent=], the parent's reference formulation is used, resulting in [=record sequence=] *R*.
-If the field has a declared reference formulation, the field's iterator is applied on this resulting record sequence *R* to obtain the [=field record sequence=] defined by the field.
+For the application of the <a data-cite="RML-Core#dfn-expressions">expression</a> of a [=field=] on the records of the [=field parent=], the parent's reference formulation is used, resulting in [=record sequence=] *R*.
+Afterwards the field's iterator is applied on this resulting record sequence *R* to obtain the [=field record sequence=] defined by the field.

 <aside class=example id=ex-mixed-format-csv-json>

-In this example a [=logical view=] is derived from a <!-- TODO reference to core, dependent on https://github.com/kg-construct/rml-core/issues/127-->[logical source]() with reference formulation `rml:CSV`.
+In this example a [=logical view=] is defined on a <!-- TODO reference to core, dependent on https://github.com/kg-construct/rml-core/issues/127-->[logical source]() with reference formulation `rml:CSV`.
-The [=field=] with [=declared name=] "item" has a declared <!-- TODO reference to core, dependent on https://github.com/kg-construct/rml-core/issues/127-->reference  formulation `rml:JSONPath` and a declared iterator "$.*".
-First, the expression "item" is evaluated using the reference formulation of the [=parent=].
-Second, the field's reference formulation and iterator is applied on the resulting records.
+The [=field=] with [=declared name=] "item" has a declared <!-- TODO reference to core reference formulation when available-->[reference formulation]() `rml:JSONPath` and an implied iterator "$.*".
+First, the expression "item" is evaluated using the reference formulation of the [=field parent=].
+Second, the implicit iterator of the field is applied on the resulting records.
 The nested fields with [=declared name=] "type" and "weight" are evaluated using the reference formulation `rml:JSONPath' from their parent field  with [=declared name=] "item" .

 <aside class=ex-input>